 Bethany is one of Music Together in the Valley's newest teachers, but she definitely isn't new to teaching children or music.
 Music has led Bethany through life and around the world.
 It all started with 4-part rounds in the car as a child, and continued with nine years of piano, voice lessons, choir tours in Ireland and Tanzania, and singing professionally in choirs and as a church soloist.
 If not for MN All-State Choir Bethany would have a very different life, since it was there that she both decided to become a music educator and where she met her husband.

 Bethany has a BA in Music Education and has taught elementary music for 5 years including schools in Kansas City, Philadelphia, and currently, Burnsville.
 Through her graduate work at Temple University in vocal performance, Bethany also has experience teaching voice lessons.
 Her passion lies with making music with young ones, though, and believes that the best way to learn and love music is through play and gobs of FUN!
-Since the birth of her daughter, Karis, children seem even more beautiful, and each stage of their musical development even more awe-inspiring.
+Since the birth of her three kids, Karis, Gabe, & Eden children seem even more beautiful, and each stage of their musical development even more awe-inspiring.
 Bethany is excited to witness magical moments and bring her passions to Music Together!

-Bobbi teaches in Eden Prairie.
+Bethany teaches in Eden Prairie.

 Paula is a graduate of Augsburg College with a double major in Theater and Broadcast Communications, and she continues her acting career by doing television commercials locally.
-She has sung in local bands for many years and she also sings on her church praise team and helps lead children programs and music at her church.
+She has sung in local bands for many years and she also sings on her church praise team and helps lead children's programs and music at her church.

 Paula has been learning the acoustic guitar for the past few years and often brings it and plays it in music class, encouraging children to strum it as well.
 When Paula earned her Level 1 Certification, she received high praise for her teaching from Dr. Lili Levinowitz, one of the co-creators of Music Together and an expert on early childhood music development.